Lesku-ashiku/first-step-towards-normal-img-recognition-additional-attributes/README.md

 this was a school project so i didnt really care to stay hours sitting at my desk just to find the best,"limits"?? this project is also a few moths old it could also be the fact that the program might be taking piece of the road instead of the car.

+i remember making this in a day and nothing else